rossng/COMS22201-whilst-compiler/README.md

 ./mvnw package
 ```

-And the wrapper will do everything for you.
-There is no need to install Maven or ANTLR globally.
+The wrapper will download Maven, ANTLR and the Kotlin compiler for you.

+### Skeleton compiler

 Once packaged, you can test the compiler skeleton by running: